Are you trying to double the visits to your hotel's website? SEO, or Search Engine Optimization, will play a key role in increasing your reach.

 Of course, there are dozens of mainstream networks out there, so how do you decide which one your hotel should focus on?
 Trying to be active on all of them will only cause your hotel staff to stretch itself too thin.

-Make sure these posts are informative and align with what your customers and potential guests are actually interested in.
-Competitor research will definitely be critical to stop you from wasting precious time.
+Make sure these posts are informative and align with what your customers and potential guests are interested in.
+Competitor research will be critical to stopping you from wasting precious time.

 #4 Educate Through Content Marketing

 Content marketing is one of the most underrated marketing methods in the hotel industry by far.
-To put it simply, content marketing is the practice of using content (whether it's video, articles, or something else) to inform clients.
+To put it, content marketing is the practice of using content (whether it's video, articles, or something else) to inform clients.

-You may be informing them about your hotel's history or your current amenities, but it will likely be on a more broader scale where you are talking about the points-of-interest around the hotel and the area in general.
+You may be informing them about your hotel's history or your modern amenities.
+Still, it will likely be on a broader scale where you are talking about the points-of-interest around the hotel and the area in general.

 This content is meant to inform and entice those who may be interested in staying at your hotel.
 At the same time, this content builds authority by showing them that your hotel cares about guests' interests and comfort.

-Of course, if you really want to get good results, you’ll want to consider popular keywords that people search that relate to your hotel and area, like “ski resorts in northern Washington” or “best places to eat in Spokane”.
+Of course, if you want to get good results, you'll want to consider popular keywords that people search for that relate to your hotel and area, like "ski resorts in northern Washington" or "best places to eat in Spokane."
 Then build content around this that can grab the attention of those visiting the area.